 Why do some traders achieve success while others flail?
-Well, successful traders exhibit a number of traits proven absolutely essential to excel in trading.
+Well, professional traders exhibit a number of traits proven absolutely essential to excel in trading.
 While it’s true that the right trade can be life-changing, almost any experienced trader will tell you lucrative trades don’t come from luck but rather skill and strategy.
 That being said, here are five personality traits known to optimize trading performance.

 There’s a popular mantra in trading that goes, “Plan the trade, and trade the plan.”
 The market is full of temptation, and only the most disciplined traders are equipped to avoid falling under its spell.
 Traders can be tricked by their intuition, often resulting in simple — but costly — mistakes.
 Disciplined traders stick to their plan, improving their shot at success by doing so.
 To be clear, discipline doesn’t mean you should use just one trading technique over and over again.
 It means knowing when, how, and where to employ the strategy you want to use, making sure to follow it accordingly.